 In the first and the last rooms of the tour, one can see Chillon Castle models, and admire its architecture from an imagined bird’s eye perspective, 360 degrees around.

-Rooms vary in size, from smaller latrines that doubled as firing positions in case of castle attack, to larger banquet halls with gigantic fireplaces where medieval people would regale with food and drinks.
+Chillon Castle interior is composed of rooms varying in size, from smaller latrines that doubled as firing positions in case of castle attack, to larger banquet halls with gigantic fireplaces where medieval people would regale with food and drinks.

 Savoy cooks had a lot to do when banquets lasting several days would be held.
 According to reports, they would prepare 100 oxen, 130 sheep, and 120 pigs as a minimum.
 Additionally, for every day of the banquet, they would serve 100 piglets, 60 fat pigs, 200 baby goats, 200 lambs, 100 calves, 2.000 heads of poultry, and 6.000 eggs!
 For those who like it wild, hunted animals would be offered, and for those who do not eat meat – a variety of fish, from trouts and salmon to turbots and dolphins.